- Apply to UW

 - About UW

-James will share his extensive knowledge of global supply chain management with UW students as part of the MBA Executive Speaker Series.
+James will share his extensive knowledge of global supply chain management with the UW MBA students as part of the MBA Executive Speaker Series.
 James oversees the distribution of East Balt’s baked goods to McDonald’s and other restaurant chains in Asian markets.
+He also was instrumental in restructuring the company’s South Africa division, which included rebuilding the human resources structure, operations and sales divisions.

 Before joining East Balt, James held upper management positions with McDonald’s Corp. and Nestle.
 In his former role as senior vice president of McDonald’s in Tokyo, he was accountable for all supply chain functions, including procurement, distribution, logistics and quality assurance.
 While serving as vice president of Nestle, he was the global lead for the McDonald’s account.

-The MBA Program’s Executive Speaker Series allows UW MBA students the opportunity to participate in roundtable discussions and receive real-world learning experiences from a group of diverse industry leaders, including CEOs, entrepreneurs, venture capitalists, financial service representatives and sports industry executives.
+The MBA Program’s Executive Speaker Series this spring allows UW MBA students the opportunity to participate in roundtable discussions and receive real-world learning experiences from a group of diverse industry leaders including CEOs, entrepreneurs, venture capitalists, financial service representatives and sports industry executives.